sunhawken/openmw/rtt_dom_particles.md

 # Hybrid Snow Deformation & Particles - Master Implementation Document

+## 🔄 Recent Updates
+- **✅ Gaussian Blur Pipeline Implemented** - Cameras and textures added, awaiting shader files
+- **✅ Depth Camera Fixed** - Now follows player position and looks straight up (was stuck at world origin)
+- **✅ Z-Range Corrected** - Accounts for Morrowind's floating physics (20-30 units above terrain)

+**Current Blockers:**
+- Missing `blur_horizontal.frag` and `blur_vertical.frag` shader files (see Phase 1 below)

+**For Next Developer:**
+The blur pipeline C++ code is complete.
+You just need to create the two shader files in `files/shaders/compatibility/` (exact code provided in Phase 1 section).
+After that, test with NPCs/creatures to verify they leave trails now that the depth camera follows the player.

+---

 ## Overview
 We are implementing a **Hybrid Snow Deformation System** based on the academic paper "Real-time Snow Deformation" (Hanák, 2021), which replicates the technique used in *Horizon Zero Dawn: The Frozen Wilds*.
 This system combines multiple rendering technologies to achieve realistic, deep snow effects that work in open-world environments.